Jay Williams (basketball): Motorcycle accident

 On the night of June 19, 2003, Williams was riding a motorcycle at a fast speed on the North Side of Chicago.
-He crashed his Yamaha YZF-R6 motorcycle into a streetlight at the intersection of Belmont Avenue and Honore Street in the Roscoe Village neighborhood.
+He crashed his Yamaha YZF-R6 motorcycle into a streetlight at the intersection of Honore Street and Fletcher Street near the Roscoe Village neighborhood.
 Williams was not wearing a helmet, nor was he licensed to ride a motorcycle in Illinois, and he was also violating the terms of his NBA Bulls contract by riding a motorcycle.
 Williams' injuries included a fractured pelvis, a severed main nerve in his leg, and three torn ligaments in his left knee, including the ACL.
 He required lengthy physical therapy to regain the use of his leg.
 A week after the motorcycle crash, the Bulls drafted point guard Kirk Hinrich.
 When it became clear Williams would not be returning to the Bulls for a long time, if at all, because of his severe injuries, the Bulls chose to waive him and drop him from the roster.
 This left the team without their top draft pick from just a year prior.
 Legally, the Bulls did not have to pay Williams any remaining salary at all because his severe injuries occurred while he violated the terms of his contract by riding a motorcycle; however, the Bulls organization decided to give Williams $3 million when they waived him so Williams could use the funds toward his rehabilitation expenses.
 Williams apologized to the Bulls organization for violating the terms of his contract and severely injuring himself.
 He stated at the time that he would work hard in his physical rehabilitation so that he could make a return to the Bulls.
 In his 2016 memoir, he mentioned that he became addicted to illegal painkillers as well as other drugs after the accident.